sumitamin/todo-manager/README.md

+Welcome to task manager repo

+# Directory information
-# Backend is located in /
+Backend is located in / (root)
-# Frontend is located in /client
+Frontend is located in /client

 # packages used in backend
 bcryptjs - encryt/decrypt user password